VincentZhao12/VincentZhao12/README.md

 # Hi I'm Vincent Zhao 🚀

-I'm a Computer Science Student at Purdue University.
+I'm a Computer Science Student at Purdue University and Software Developer at the [Office of the Indiana State Chemist](https://oisc.purdue.edu/).
 Some things that I am interested in and have been pursuing are

 - Robotics 🤖
 - Full Stack Development 🖥️